mikependon/RepoDB/Docs/pages/connection.rst

 		var result = connection.Sum<Order>(e => e.Price, queryGroup);
 	}

-Records can all also be counted via table name.
+Records can all also be summarized via table name.

 Dynamic way: